CUBRID/cubrid-manual/en/sql/query/select.rst

     <lock_hint> ::= READ UNCOMMITTED

 *   <*select_expressions*>: One or more columns or expressions to query is specified.
 Use * to query all columns in the table.
 You can also specify an alias for a column or an expression to be queried by using the AS keyword.
-This keyword can be used in **GROUP BY**, **HAVING**, **ORDER BY** and **FOR** clauses.
+This keyword can be used in **GROUP BY**, **HAVING** and **ORDER BY** clauses.
 The position index of the column is given according to the order in which the column was specified.
 The starting value is 1.

 *   <*table_specification*>: At least one table name is specified after the **FROM** clause.
 Subqueries and derived tables can also be used in the **FROM** clause.
 For details on subquery derived tables, see :ref:`subquery-derived-table`.